oakbrad/dungeonchurch/README.md

   * Directory Locations `S3 Bucket`
   * Monster DDB link in titlebar? `Unchecked`
   * Use full source book name? `Unchecked`
+* DFreds Droppables - _Allows GM to drop folders of actors all at once on map_
+  * Drop Style→Horizontal Line
 * Dice So Nice!
   * Allow interaction with rolled dice `Checked`
   * Show Ghost dice for hidden rolls `Checked`